nsu-syspro/haskell-applicative-parser-wwshjts/README.md

 ## Task 2 (3 points)

-The second task is to construct parser for dates in in one of three common formats given as BNF:
+The second task is to construct parser for dates in one of three common formats given as [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form):

 ```haskell
 date ::= dotFormat | hyphenFormat | usFormat